 Start by pulling 12 months of electricity bills.
 You need to know your annual kWh usage.
 You can plug this into a modern tool like the EnergySage Solar Calculator to instantly size your system.

 Next, check your roof.
-South-facing is the gold standard in the US, but east or west exposures still work great—you’ll just need an extra panel or two to hit the same output.
+South-facing roofs typically provide the best solar exposure in the US, but east or west exposures still work great—you’ll just need an extra panel or two to hit the same output.

 Pro Tip: Your roof should have at least 10 to 15 years of life left.
 If it’s nearing retirement, replace it before the solar goes on.
 According to Forbes Home, removing and reinstalling a solar array for a roof repair currently costs between $3,000 and $8,000, which can totally kill your ROI.